This exploration is for all ages, as the colored smilies show. You can cook Renaissance food with your whole family together!

 Step 3: Show What You Know

 Copy the recipe onto a piece of paper.
 Add a paragraph about Renaissance food.
-Add your page to the history section of your binder.
+Add your page to the history section of your Layers of Learning Notebook.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.